abultman/PiAutomator/README.md

 - when kitchen.temperature is greater than 25 then turn airconditioning on
 - every day at 20:00 turn outsidelights on

+take a look at the included config-example.yaml on what is possible.

+To get started:

+1. Install the required python libs.
+2. Create a config.yaml in conf/ with your settings
+3. run bin/bin/start-automator.py

 pilight
 -------